jantursky/orderlord-help-kds/docs/list-of-settings/receipt-printer-section/characters-per-line.md

 ---

 ## Description
+Depending on the vendor and model of the printer, you need to set up a number of characters per line.
+The default value is 42 characters but you need to check that depending on the setup of your printer.

 ## Where to find the option
 {% include locate_option.html category_icon="receipt" category_name="Receipt printer" option_icon="format_list_numbered" option_name="Characters per line" %}